-Gerrilynn has worked side by side with Todd ever since they started Lindley Financial in Montesano 33 years ago.
+Since Todd moved his business to Pillar Financial Group in late 2016, Gerrilynn has continued in her role as his Operations Manager.
+She has worked side by side with Todd ever since they started Lindley Financial in Montesano 33 years ago.
 She is intimately familiar with every aspect of the business, and knows Todd’s clients nearly as well as he does.
-Over the years, she and Todd added other staff members, and now she is able to focus primarily on operations, making sure the business is running smoothly.
-Still, their clients are her primary interest, and she shares and understands their life experiences.
-Gerrilynn’s mother was severely disabled by multiple sclerosis so she knows the meaning of sacrifice and compassion very well.
+When they first started, she and Todd were the only two people in the office, but over the years, they added other staff members, and now she is able to focus primarily on operations, making sure the business is running smoothly.
+Still, their clients are her primary interest, and she feels honored to share their life experiences.

-Like her husband, Gerrilynn served the Montesano community in many roles.
-She held several administrative roles for 16 years with the Montesano Youth Soccer Club, recently finishing a term as treasurer.
-She was also active in the Montesano Presbyterian Church, serving a term as chairperson of the finance committee.
-The volunteer position that currently energizes her is serving on the board of directors for the Alumni Association of Western Washington University.
+While they lived in Montesano, Gerrilynn served the community in many roles, primarily with her church and the Montesano Youth Soccer Club.
+The volunteer position that currently energizes her is serving as Emeritus board member for the Alumni Association of Western Washington University.
 As a member of the scholarship committee, she loves helping to choose which students will receive one of the 70+ scholarships awarded each year.

-In her spare time, Gerrilynn is an avid reader, enjoying a wide genre of books.
+In her spare time, Gerrilynn is a member of a Bible study group, and she is an avid reader, enjoying a wide genre of books.
 She, Todd, and everyone else from the Olympia office of Pillar Financial Group are huge Seattle Seahawks fans.
-She and Todd make it a priority to find their games even when spending time in their Scottsdale condo for quick getaways!

 Client Service Specialist, Olympia Office